wejendorp/dorp.io/_posts/2018-04-17-angularjs-notes.md

 ones are covered by directives such as `ngFocus`, but binding via DOM methods will cause the callback to happen outside of angular land.

 Take care not to create side-effect loops from the `$digest` cycle.
+If we get an `infiniteDigest`, this means we've created a loop in our `$watch` logic.

 <!-- This feature can be emulated in React by implementing `componentShouldUpdate` functions (maybe?). -->